khushi158/newrepo/README.md

 # newrepo
-This is my newrepo repository.
+This is my new one repository.